-This review of the Voltage SecureMail Desktop email encryption solution, courtesy of Information Security, will help security consultants and value-added resellers (VARs) learn the basics of a simple, secure, Identity Based Encryption (IBE)
+This review of the Voltage SecureMail Desktop email encryption solution, courtesy of Information Security, will help security consultants and value-added resellers (VARs) learn the basics of a simple, secure, Identity Based Encryption (IBE) messaging system.

 Voltage SecureMail Desktop